 As the uterus expands due to the growing fetus, organs are displaced in the process.
 After the baby pops out, the uterus doesn’t bounce back to its original size right away.
 Binding offers a light compression that hastens the contraction of the uterus.
 It also helps to stabilise the loosened pelvic joints while narrowing the width of the hips.

 Myth #3 New mums should obey a strict diet

 Many food confinement myths revolve around Traditional Chinese Medicine (TCM).
 Accordingly to that, new mums should include “heaty” ingredients e.g. gingers, Chinese wine, sesame oil and red dates.
 These ingredients are said to expel the wind accumulated in the body and help to restore blood loss.
 “Cooling” food like shellfish, watermelon and cucumber should be avoided.
 Some mums even hire costly confinement nannies just so they can cook special confinement food for them.

 However, western doctors argue that new mothers should consume a wide variety of food to restore all the different nutrients lost during childbirth.
 Of course, including TCM to your food is not harmful but also it’s benefits are not scientifically proven.

 After giving birth, everyone can agree that it’s good to have plenty of bed rest, nourishing food and round-the-clock help with your baby.
 To all mums out there, if you are planning to follow the traditions, make sure you stay omfortable and not follow the rules blindly.

 Remember, you are in charge of your own body.
-Nobody can force you into doing confinment.
-Not even your own mother or mightly mother-in-law.
+Nobody can force you into doing confinement.
+Not even your own mother or mighty mother-in-law.